-Group holidays are used primarily for groups that have shifts that are active (or on-duty) part of the time.
+On-call group holidays are used primarily for groups that have shifts that are active (or on-duty) part of the time.
 You do not usually configure holidays for on-call groups whose members are active all the time, such as a group with a single 24x7 shift used for broadcasting emergency messages.

 There are several ways to define how shifts behave on holidays.
 The most straightforward way to define holiday coverage is to create a separate holiday shift.
 However, you can also modify existing shifts to be on-duty (or off-duty) for all or part of holiday days.

-Before you can access holiday shift settings in the user interface, you must select the site to for holidays for your group.
+Before you can access holiday shift settings in the user interface, you must select the site to use for holidays for your on-call group.

 Holiday schedules are associated with sites because different regions may have different civic holidays.
 If your on-call group spans multiple sites that have different holidays, you may want to divide the group into several on-call groups and set the site holidays independently.

 Before holiday options appear in the user interface, your on-call group must select a site to use for holidays and this site must have holidays configured.

 Holiday shifts are active only on site holidays; they are not active on other days.
 They typically work in conjunction with shifts that are off-duty on holidays.

 To create a holiday shift:

 - In the Create Shift dialog box, select the shift type Holiday Shift.

-- The Holiday Shift button is only visible when the group is configured to use holidays.
+- The Holiday Shift button is only visible when the on-call group is configured to use holidays.